William Jones (anthropologist)

-Jones was biologically only part Fox but was raised by his Fox maternal grandmother between the ages of one, when his mother died, and nine, when his grandmother died.
-He is known as a specialist in Algonquian languages, particularly known for his extensive collection of Algonquian texts.
-In 1908 while employed as an assistant curator at the Field Museum he went to the Philippines to do fieldwork.
-He was killed on March 29, 1909, at Dumobato on the east side of Luzon in an altercation with some of the Ilongot among whom he was engaged in fieldwork.
+Jones is known as a specialist in Algonquian languages, particularly known for his extensive collection of Algonquian texts.
+In 1908, while employed as an assistant curator at the Field Museum, he went to the Philippines to do fieldwork.

 Biography

-William Jones was born to Henry Clay Jones and Sarah (Penny) Jones.
-He was born with an ethnicity of Fox, Welsh, and English.
-His mother, Sarah, died when he was an infant, which led him to be cared for by his grandmother, Kitiqua.
-Jones great-grandfather, Kitiqua's father, named Wa-shi-ho-wa, taught Jones the tradition, language, and customs of their Fox ancestors.
-At the age of ten, Jones was sent to the Indian school at Newton, where he eventually became a cowboy after some years.
-At 18 years of age, he went to Hampton Institute where he was considered a prize pupil.
+William Jones was born to Henry Clay Jones and Sarah Penny Jones on March 28, 1871.
+He was born with an ethnicity of Meskwaki, Welsh, and English.
+His mother, Sarah, died when he was an infant.
+From the age of one to nine, Jones' maternal grandmother and a medicine woman, Kitiqua, took care of him.
+Jones' great-grandfather, Kitiqua's father, named Wa-shi-ho-wa, taught Jones the tradition, language, and customs of their Meskwaki ancestors.

+Jones attended two of the more than 400 American Indian boarding schools that were dedicated to removing indigenous cultural heritage.
+When he was ten, Jones was taken to the Indian school at Newton, Kansas.
+Later, he was taken to White's Indiana Manual Labor Institute that was run by Quaker missionaries in Wabash, Indiana.
+After leaving them, he worked as a cowhand in Indian Territory.

+At 18 years old, he went to Hampton Institute, where he was considered a prize pupil.
+There he and other indigenous children joined black students.
+After Hampton, he attended the Phillips Academy at Andover, Massachusetts, a predominantly white school.

-After that, he enrolled into Phillips Academy at Andover, Massachusetts.
-In 1896, He went to Harvard, where he wrote for and was editor for Harvard Monthly, and received his A.B degree.
-He then continued his studies at Columbia University where he led and held a fellowship and later became an assistant in anthropology.
-During this time, Jones carried on exploratory work among the Saux and Fox.
-Once he received his PHD from Columbia in 1904, he commenced investigations along the northern Algonquian tribes.
+In 1896, Jones went to Harvard, where he wrote for and was editor for The Harvard Monthly; studied the Sauk and Meskwaki near Tama, Iowa; and received his A.B degree.
+He then continued his studies at Columbia University where he held a fellowship and later became an assistant in anthropology.
+In the summer of 1900, Jones went to study the Sauk and Meskwaki of the upper Mississippi, under the direction of his Columbia mentor Frank Boaz, who said to benefactors “the work must be pushed more energetically on account of the rapid disappearance of the material.”

+Once Jones received his PHD from Columbia in 1904, he commenced investigations along the northern Algonquian tribes.
 Jones wrote short stories about Native Americans and the American West, magazine articles, and gave lectures.

-Publications by William Jones
+He was killed on March 29, 1909, at Dumobato on the east side of Luzon in an altercation with some of the Ilongot among whom he was engaged in fieldwork.
+It is debatable as to whether or not his death was actually a murder, as his diary entries and correspondences in the last months of his life revealed feelings of peace and belonging with the Ilongot people.
+He was also valued within their community for his skills as a medical practitioner.
+Within a few weeks following the event of his death, the United States burned twenty Ilongot villages in retaliation.